Astrocut Documentation

 Using cube files stored on the cloud allows you the option to implement multithreading to improve cutout generation speed.
 See below for a multithreaded example, using a TESS cube file stored on AWS.

-To use multithreading for cloud-based cutouts, set the threads
+To use multithreading for cloud-based cutouts, set the threads argument in cube_cut to the number of threads you want to use.

-, which will set the number of threads based on the CPU count of your machine.
+Alternatively, you can set threads to "auto", which will set the number of threads based on the CPU count of your machine.

-results may vary from machine to machine.
+Note that Total Time results may vary from machine to machine.

->>> from astrocut import CutoutFactory
+>>> from astrocut import TessCubeCutout

 >>> from astropy.coordinates import SkyCoord